rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 Clicking on item user is redirected to dedicated page with routing `/conversation/{:conversationID}`.

-> [!WARNING] Technically application should create
+> [!WARNING]
-> conversation via special http-request (below) before user is redirected to the dialog page if
+> Technically application should create conversation via special http-request (below) before user is
-> there is no
+> redirected to the dialog page if there is no
 > already created conversation with unique id.
 If any errors occur during conversation creation user
-> have to see [toast](./README.md#toast) danger message and redirection is canceled.
+> have to see [toast](./README.md#toast) danger message and redirection should be canceled.

 _rough example of people list_:
 `-----------------------`